earnest60/aelodaeth/README.md

 Welcome to the test project.
 This is a small application to manage club membership.

+We'll be asking potential candidates to complete this task as part of the recruitment process.

 ### What it contains

+This app is based upon the Laravel v5.5 framework.

-The following has already been created
+The following has already been created:

 1. Database structure.
 Look in database/migrations for details and code comments
 2. Sample member data.